ufal/npfl139/tasks/dreamer.md

 Implement the Dreamer algorithm for continuous CarRacing environment.

-**The template is not yet finalized, it will be published on Sunday May 17.**
+**The template is not yet finalized, it will be published before the May 21 practicals.**